ClickFunnels for Shopify: Convert Visitors into Customers

 Pro tip: Invest all the time and effort you can to finding a great supplier.

-3. Spy (Scrupulously) on Competitors
+3. Spy on Competitors

 Especially if you’re just now making inroads in the business, finding what competitors are doing well to learn and improve can’t be looked down on.